ReproducibiliTea-org/reproducibiliTea/index.md

 # **Welcome to ReproducibiliTea**

 We are a grassroots [journal club initiative](/about/) that helps young researchers create local Open Science journal clubs at their universities to discuss diverse issues, papers and ideas about improving science, reproducibility and the Open Science movement.
-Started in early 2018 at the University of Oxford, ReproducibiliTea has now spread to 31 universities in 11 different countries, spanning 3 different continents.
+Started in early 2018 at the University of Oxford, ReproducibiliTea has now spread to 34 institutions in 13 different countries, spanning 3 different continents.
 We are completely volunteer run, and provide a unique and supportive community for our members.

 Want to join the movement?
 Grab your cup of (Reproducibili)tea and use our freely accessible and adaptable materials to start organising your own [journal club](/journal-clubs/) today.